thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 To set env variables you should use the [eas.json](./eas.json) and [app.config.js](./app.config.js) although it is possible to define variables in a .env (eg in the CI yaml files) due to inconsistencies while testing I consider this to be the best approach.
 Staging builds are created automatically when merging into the main branch you can also build manually

-`eas build --platform all --profile stagign --non-interactive`
+`eas build --platform all --profile staging --non-interactive`

 **Prod**